 Year 7 & 8 Science

-In Year 7 Science, the students’ main focus is to build on their Science Inquiry Skills and literacy skills.
+In Year 7 Science, the students’ primary focus is to build on their Science Inquiry Skills and literacy skills.
 Science Inquiry skills involve identifying and posing questions, planning, conducting and reflecting on investigation processing, analysing and interpreting evidence, and communicating findings.
 There are five sub-strands of Science Inquiry skills that students will learn:

 1. Questioning and Predicting: Students will identify and construct questions, propose hypotheses and suggest possible outcomes.